BEASTSHRIRAM/portfolio-v2/README.md

 # Sriram Kulkarni — Portfolio

-A portfolio for Sriram Kulkarni, an AI Engineer Intern building practical AI products and full-stack software.
+A portfolio of Sriram Kulkarni.

 Set `NEXT_PUBLIC_SITE_URL` before deploying to configure the canonical URL, sitemap, and social metadata.